18 Introduction: Yellow Fever

-The metaphor of “infection” and the rhetoric around it dates back to the earliest years of European settlement in the Americas.
-The term yellow fever refers to an actual disease, a virus in the genus Flavivirus, brought to the Americas from Africa, most likely as a result of the slave trade.
+The metaphor of “infection” and the racist rhetoric surrounding it in American Literature dates back to the early years of European settlement.
+The term “yellow fever” refers to an actual disease, a virus in the genus Flavivirus, brought to the Americas from Africa, most likely as a result of the slave trade.
 One of the symptoms is jaundice, caused by liver damage, and hence the name yellow fever.

 Although none of the readings in this unit are about the actual disease, they are unified by the idea of an infection from perceived “degenerate” influences, whether that influence is racial, or literary, or in the case of the Yellow Wallpaper, pattern and aesthetics from so-called “inferior” and “debased” cultures.